• Skip to primary navigation

 Jump to Recipe

-This vegan flaxseed pudding recipe is a quickstart weekday breakfast!
-The quick & dirty… It’s incredibly speedy to put together, requires only 4 ingredients and it’s healthy!
+This easy flaxseed pudding recipe is a quickstart weekday breakfast that is meal-prep friendly!
+It’s incredibly speedy to put together, requires only 3 ingredients and it’s healthy.
 Flaxseeds provide substantial dietary fiber, plant-based omega 3’s, and lignans.

 Flaxseed pudding topped with fruit for a healthy vegan breakfast!

 If you’re a fan of chia pudding, you’re gonna be fast friends with this.
-Flaxseed pudding is very similar in texture but packs a more pleasant flavor profile!
+Flaxseed pudding is very similar in texture but packs a nuttier flavor profile!
+In addition, flaxseeds are far less expensive than chia seeds (at least where I live).

 Flaxseeds in a measuring cup to make flax pudding.